Fog: Formation

 Fog normally occurs at a relative humidity near 100%.
 This occurs from either added moisture in the air, or falling ambient air temperature.
-However, fog can form at lower humidities, and can sometimes fail to form with relative humidity at 100%.
-At 100% relative humidity, the air cannot hold additional moisture, thus, the air will become supersaturated if additional moisture is added.
+However, fog can form at lower humidities and can sometimes fail to form with relative humidity at 100%.
+At 100% relative humidity, the air cannot hold additional moisture, thus the air will become supersaturated if additional moisture is added.

 Fog commonly produces precipitation in the form of drizzle or very light snow.
-Drizzle occurs when the humidity of fog attains 100% and the minute cloud droplets begin to coalesce into larger droplets.
+Drizzle occurs when the humidity attains 100% and the minute cloud droplets begin to coalesce into larger droplets.
 This can occur when the fog layer is lifted and cooled sufficiently, or when it is forcibly compressed from above by descending air.
 Drizzle becomes freezing drizzle when the temperature at the surface drops below the freezing point.

 The thickness of a fog layer is largely determined by the altitude of the inversion boundary, which in coastal or oceanic locales is also the top of the marine layer, above which the air mass is warmer and drier.
 The inversion boundary varies its altitude primarily in response to the weight of the air above it, which is measured in terms of atmospheric pressure.
-The marine layer, and any fog-bank it may contain, will be "squashed" when the pressure is high, and conversely, may expand upwards when the pressure above it is lowering.
+The marine layer, and any fog-bank it may contain, will be "squashed" when the pressure is high and conversely may expand upwards when the pressure above it is lowering.